2nd white man sentenced in 2017 Mississippi cross burning

 A second white man has been sentenced to federal prison for his part in burning a cross in 2017 in the yard of an African American family in south Mississippi.

-U.S. District Judge Keith Starrett on Tuesday sentenced 38-year-old Graham Williamson to three years in prison.
+During a hearing Tuesday in Hattiesburg, U.S. District Judge Keith Starrett sentenced Graham Williamson, 38, to three years in prison.

-Prosecutors say Williamson and another man built a wooden cross and burned it "with the intention of intimidating and frightening" black residents of Seminary, about 70 miles (110 kilometers) south of Jackson.
+Prosecutors said Williamson and another man, Louie Bernard Revette, built a wooden cross and burned it near the home of an African American teenager on Oct.
+24, 2017, "with the intention of intimidating and frightening" black residents of Seminary, about 70 miles (110 kilometers) south of Jackson.

+"The defendant invoked a terrifying symbol of racial violence to threaten and intimidate the victims for no other reason than their race and where they lived," Eric Dreiband, assistant U.S. attorney general of the Civil Rights Division, said in a statement after Williamson was sentenced.
+"Hate crimes like this contravene our society's well-established principles of equality and freedom from race-based intimidation."

 Comments